-I, next, investigated the global distribution of GCSs in cells treated with gyrase poisons.
+I next investigated the global distribution of GCSs in cells treated with gyrase poisons.
 I used the hallmark 4-bp gaps between 3'-ends of Topo-Seq enriched DNA fragments to develop an automatic GCS-calling procedure.
 Plotting the number of 3'-ends (N3E) allowed us to globally identify pairs of enriched positions (gap walls) separated by 4-bp gaps.
 We interpret these signals as gyrase trapping sites; the heights of gap walls provide an estimate of the relative number of gyrase binding events that initiate the strand passage step at a particular site.

-GCSs were detected as significantly enriched signals (statistical test from [202], p-value<0.0025) during the two-step normalization procedure and have passed additional filtering as being shared between at least two out of three biological replicas that were made for each gyrase inhibitor.
+GCSs were detected as significantly enriched signals (statistical test from [209], p-value<0.0025) during the two-step normalization procedure and have passed additional filtering as being shared between at least two out of three biological replicas that were made for each gyrase inhibitor.
 In total, 4635 GCSs distributed throughout the genome were identified in Cfx-treated cells, 5478 in Oxo-treated, and 732 in Micro-treated cells.
 41% of GCSs identified in the presence of Cfx are shared with Oxo set.
 The level of GCSs common for Micro and Cfx, or Micro and Oxo-treated cells is lower (33% and 23% of Micro GCSs, respectively), consistent with higher degree of similarity between Cfx and Oxo compared to a non-quinolone poison.
 We found that GCSs revealed simultaneously by several drugs tend to have higher N3E (Figure 12).

-Micro 732 Oxo Set N3E Score median mean
+Micro 732 473 Oxo Set N3E median Score mean

-473 5478

-94 16 Cfx only · 7.6 · 2.3
+94 16 5478 Cfx only 7.6 2.3

 149 Micro only 10.3 3.3

-Oxo only 9.7 2.9
+0544 Oxo only 9.7 2.9

 2620 1772 3541 Cfx&Micro only 12.0 4.7

-Cfx&Oxo only i 13.3 i 3.9
+Cfx&Oxo only ÷ 13.3 ÷ 3.9

 Micro&Oxo only 11.5 4.6

 Cfx Cfx&Micro&Oxo 20.1 5.5

-4635

-different gyrase poisons (on the left).
+4000

+Figure 12.
+Cleavage sites simultaneously revealed by several poisons are stronger: have higher signals (N3E) and are high-scored.
+Venn diagram representation of the relations between GCSs sets obtained with different gyrase poisons (on the left).
 Comparison of N3E medians and score means for different subsets of GSCs (on the right).

 We also found that the number of GCSs depends on the concentration of the poison used: for example, using 30-50-fold excess of Cfx over MIC we got 50-250 GCSs, while 300-600-fold excess gave 6000-7000 GCSs.
 Similarly, a five-fold increase in Micro concentration resulted in the rise of the number of GCSs from 500-700 up to more than 3000.
-Thus, the relatively low number of GCSs observed with Micro (732 GCSs at 30-40x MIC) is likely due to lack of saturation.
+Observed proportionality indicates that increased drug concentration induces more stable cleavage complexes, which are detected by sequencing.
+Thus, the relatively low number of GCSs observed with Micro (732 GCSs at 30-40x MIC) is likely due to lack of drug saturation.
 Interestingly, compared to Oxo, Cfx is a much more effective cell growth inhibitor.
-Yet, judging by number of GCSs revealed by Topo-Seq, 120 $\mu$ M Oxo (120-180xMIC) traps gyrase significantly more effectively than 10 $\mu$ M Cfx (300-600xMIC).
+Yet, judging by number of GCSs revealed by Topo-Seq, 120 μ M Oxo (120-180xMIC) traps gyrase significantly more effectively than 10 μ M Cfx (300-600xMIC).
 These observations seem to suggest that gyrase capture and subsequent cell death may be mediated by different processes.
-Indeed, differences in killing mechanisms between oxolinic acid and newer generations of quinolones have been reported [232].
+Indeed, differences in killing mechanisms between oxolinic acid and newer generations of quinolones have been reported [238].